-VI.F.4.c)

-A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
+VI.F.4.c) A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.

-The Review Committee for Medical Genetics and Genomics will not consider requests for exceptions to the 80-hour limit to the residents' work week.
+The Review Committee for Pediatrics will not consider requests for exceptions to the 80-hour limit to residents' work week.